Robson16/diningreview/README.md

 This project is the final assignment for the **Create REST APIs with Spring and Java** course from [Codecademy](https://www.codecademy.com/).

 ## Overview
-The **Dining Review API** is a RESTful web service that allows users to submit and review restaurants based on allergy-friendly criteria.
-The system enables users to rate restaurants based on peanut, egg, and dairy allergy-friendliness.
-An admin user is responsible for reviewing and approving submitted reviews.
+The **Dining Review API** is a RESTful web service that enables users to submit reviews for restaurants based on allergy-friendly criteria.
+Users can rate restaurants on a scale from 1 to 5 for peanut, egg, and dairy safety.
+Admins review and approve or reject these dining reviews.
+Additionally, the API recalculates and updates restaurant scores based on approved reviews.

 ## Features
-- Users can submit dining reviews with optional scores for peanut, egg, and dairy allergies.
+- **User Reviews:** Users submit dining reviews with scores for peanut, egg, and dairy allergies, plus optional commentary.
-- Restaurants store the average scores for each allergy category and an overall score.
+- **Score Aggregation:** Restaurants store average scores for each allergy category as well as an overall score, calculated from approved reviews.
-- Admins can approve or reject dining reviews.
+- **Admin Actions:** Admins can view pending reviews and update a review's status (approve or reject).
+- **Flexible Endpoints:** Routes accept optional parameters (e.g., filtering dining reviews by status).
+- **DTO-based Communication:** Both request and response data are managed through DTOs to decouple internal models from the API contract.
+- **Global Exception Handling:** Errors and validation issues are managed centrally for clean and consistent API responses.

 ## Data Models

 ### Restaurant
 - `id` (Long) - Unique identifier
 - `name` (String) - Restaurant name